tigersizer/cluster-test/README.md

 The .md files have excruciating amounts of detail on how to set everything up, starting from nothing.
 One should be able to follow these instructions knowing very little about Linux and nothing about the software being installed - because that's how I started.

 If you want to cheat, there are "build" scripts for each machine that just do it all in one fell swoop.
-Albeit asking lots of questions along the way (mostly answered "Y").

 **WARNING:** Configuring the network, which is its own set of scripts for isolation, that way is *very* dangerous.
 You may end up with broken networking and no way to access the internet for help fixing it.
 More likely, you will just need to rebuild the VM(s).
 But, if you foolishly decide that the host OS will play the Ops VM role, the danger is real.